robertodawid/DeepLearning_course_UU/README.md

 # DeepLearning_course_UU
-This is a repository for the course of Deep Learning given by Upssala University
+This is a repository for Deep Learning coure given by Upssala University